openforis/sepal-doc/docs/source/cookbook/planet_mosaic.rst

 Bands
 ^^^^^

-You need to select the band to export in the mosaic.
+You need to select the band(s) to export in the mosaic.
 There is no max number of bands, however, exporting useless bands will only increase the size and the time of the output.

 .. tip::

     There is no fixed rule to the band selection.
-Each index is more adapted to a set of analyses in a defined biome.
+Every index will be more useful to the type of analysis you are performing.
 The knowledge of the study area, the evolution expected and the careful selection of an adapted band combination will improve the quality of the downstream analysis.

 Raw bands
 """""""""